Mad at the World: Band members

-Roger Rose was the main lyricist of the group.
+Rose was the main lyricist of the group.
 He did the vocals and guitars throughout most of the songs.
 He was also the primary songwriter.
 In an interview, he stated, "I think in most of my songs when I talk about things I'm always careful to point out the hope, or the answer, or the possibilities through some of (the) issues (of life)."
 Musically, Roger stated in a 2009 interview that his primary influence is "simple English pop rock."